ASmyth18/Leaving-Cert-CS-2024/README.md

 ## Practice Questions

-Here, you will find a collection of practice questions organized by topic.
-These questions will help me reinforce my understanding of the concepts and prepare for the exam.
+You can find a collection of my solutions to past coding exams here

 - Past Coding Exams:
   - [2023](LCCS_PQ/2023)